xvk-64/baba-is-bookmark/README.md

 # Feedback

-For feedback about the website, you can open an issue on this repository, or alternatively, contact the projects's creator on Discord:
+For feedback or bug reports, you can open an issue on this repository, or alternatively, contact the projects's creator on Discord:

 SpiccyMayonnaise#2608 <@365018100338393088>